Updated: Jul 4

 Watercolours, and a paintbrush.

 I made this beautiful teal colour by mixing navy blue with a sea green.
 The vines are created by painting one side and then the other, think 'hearts' to create the same look.
-I'll paint all the vines first, then the all bobblehead flowers, then the daisies, so I don't get the colours mixed up.
+I painted all the vines first, then the all bobblehead flowers, then the daisies, so I don't get the shades of teal mixed up.
+A fun light hand works here no need to be too precious, nature is imperfect and wild, and that's what we're trying to capture here.

 If you're less confident about how to picks colours for your art; go tonal.
 Colours in the same family or neighbours in the colour wheel, it's a simple way to create a sophisticated look.